David Raya: 2023–24 season

 On 15 August 2023, Raya completed a season-long loan move to Arsenal, becoming the fifteenth player from Spain to represent Arsenal's first team.
-Arsenal paid £3 million to complete the loan deal, which has a purchase option of £27 million.
-As part of the deal, Raya signed a two-year contract extension with Brentford, which also includes a club option for an additional 12 months.
+Arsenal paid £3 million to complete the loan deal, which had a purchase option of £27 million.
+As part of the deal, Raya signed a two-year contract extension with Brentford, which also included a club option for an additional 12 months.
 On 17 September, he made his debut as a starter for Arsenal against Everton at Goodison Park, replacing Aaron Ramsdale as Arsenal's starting goalkeeper.
 Raya would later make his Arsenal home and Champions League debut against PSV Eindhoven on 20 September, keeping a clean sheet as the Gunners ran out 4–0 winners.

 On 24 September, Raya started in the first North London derby of the season against Tottenham Hotspur and had a mixed performance.
-In reference to the replacement of Ramsdale with Raya as Arsenal's starting keeper, BBC journalist Phil McNulty stated in November 2023 that manager Mikel Arteta had to "face inevitable scrutiny about whether he has also reduced Arsenal's effectiveness and fluency by applying a fix to something that was not broken."

-On 12 March 2024, Raya saved two penalties in a penalty shootout win against Porto in the Champions League round of 16, which qualified his club to the quarter finals for the first time since the 2009–10 season, which McNulty stated "settled all lingering arguments about his status as Arsenal's first-choice goalkeeper".
+Discussing Raya's replacement of Ramsdale as Arsenal's starting goalkeeper, BBC journalist Phil McNulty stated in November 2023 that manager Mikel Arteta had to "face inevitable scrutiny about whether he has also reduced Arsenal's effectiveness and fluency by applying a fix to something that was not broken."
+On 12 March 2024, Raya saved two penalties in a penalty shootout win against Porto in the Champions League round of 16, helping Arsenal reach the quarter finals for the first time since 2010, which McNulty stated "settled all lingering arguments about his status as Arsenal's first-choice goalkeeper".

 On 20 April, Raya kept a sixth consecutive away clean sheet in the Premier League, becoming the second goalkeeper in the competition's history to achieve this feat, after Edwin van der Sar did so in 2008–2009.
-On 4 May, he was confirmed as the outright winner of the 2023–24 Premier League Golden Glove, having kept the most clean sheets of any goalkeeper in the season.
-Raya became the third Arsenal goalkeeper to claim the award after Wojciech Szczęsny and Petr Čech, and the third Spaniard to win the accolade after Pepe Reina and David de Gea.
+On 4 May, he was confirmed as the outright winner of the 2023–24 Premier League Golden Glove, having kept the most clean sheets (16) of any goalkeeper in the season.
+Raya became the third Arsenal goalkeeper to win the award, after Wojciech Szczęsny and Petr Čech, and the third Spaniard to win the award, after Pepe Reina and David de Gea.
 Raya was later included in the PFA Premier League Team of the Year for the season.